Theory on variational high-dimensional tensor networks: Statistical properties of the random high-dimensional tensor-network states

 We start by discussing the computation of the normalization factor and the fluctuation of the random high-dimensional tensor-network states.
 In our setting, the wave function of such a tensor-network state is not necessarily normalized.
 Using the concentration of measure for the unitary group~\cite{hayden2004randomizing,Gross2009Most,Bremner2009random}, we prove that the norm of each state vector $|\Psi \rangle$ is exponentially concentrated around unity.
+This part of the proof not only demonstrates that the influence of the norm factor is negligible in subsequent calculations when the system is large, but also serves as a good example to systematically introduce our technique framework based on enumerating polyominoes.

-\begin{theorem} Consider a random tensor-network state $|\Psi\rangle$ with the bond dimension $D$ and the physical dimension $d$ in a square lattice with volume $V = L_1 \times L_2$, where $L_1\geq2, L_2\geq2$.
-The norm of the random tensor-network state is concentrated around one with respect to the volume $V$:
+\begin{theorem} Consider a random tensor-network state $|\Psi\rangle$ with bond dimension $D\leq 2$ and physical dimension $d\leq 2$ in a square lattice with volume $V = L \times L$, where $L \geq 2$.
+The norm of the random tensor-network state is exponentially concentrated around one as $L$ increases:

-with $\kappa = 0.97$ for a $2$D random tensor-network state. \end{theorem}
+with $\kappa = 0.7$ for a $2$D random tensor-network state. \end{theorem}